kwan22/consistency/science.md

 - [Conclusions](#conclusions)

 ## Leniency and convergence

+Summary: introducing the concept of convergence and divergence.

   Leniency is a fundamental property of speedrunning and is commonly expressed in terms of a window: the range of timings or positions you can perform an action and get the desired outcome.
 It is essentially a measure of your allowed margin for error.
 In Celeste speedrunning, frame windows are more prelevant than pixel windows, and many pixel windows are just translated into frame windows via speed.
 Not all frame windows of equal value are of the same difficulty.
 Context plays a major role in the perceived difficulty of a frame window.
 For example, extension timing is one of the easiest 5f windows to learn because the jump timing is anchored by the dash input.
 You are the one pressing dash, and then you learn the rhythm to press jump.
 However, hitting a random, unpracticed 5f window is quite difficult.